savvykolb/homework3-password-generator/README.md

 WHEN prompted for character types to include in the password THEN I choose lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
+THEN my input should be validated and at least one character type should be selected??? ****Not sure what this means....
+WHEN all prompts are answered
 THEN a password is generated that matches the selected criteria WHEN the password is generated